AnaGciaSchz/demo/README.md

 ```
 ### Setting the index

 Then you need to set up the IMDb index.
-To do so, download the "title.basics.tsv.gz" archive from [this url](https://datasets.imdbws.com/) (it is big, that's why it's not already inserted in the project).
+To do so, download the "title.basics.tsv.gz" and the "title.ratings.tsv.gz" files from [this url](https://datasets.imdbws.com/) (They are big, that's why they are not already inserted in the project).

-When you are done, open the project and pass it the titles.basics.tsv.gv path and execute the "createDB" method that's in [the Application class](https://github.com/AnaGciaSchz/demoSearch/blob/master/src/main/java/com/main/Application.java) in its main method (just write it down in there and write the path).
+When you are done, open the project and pass it the title.basics.tsv and title.rattings.tsv path and execute the "createDB" method that's in [the Application class](https://github.com/AnaGciaSchz/demoSearch/blob/master/src/main/java/com/main/Application.java) in its main method (just write the paths in the variables and descoment the method).

 Example of path:
 ```
 /Users/ana/Documents/title.basics.tsv
 ```

+If you want to reinsert the index, just use the resetDB method, it uses the same params as createDB.

 When you are done (the console should show you an "inserted" message, it takes some time), you can go to http://localhost:9200/imdb and if everything is correct, you should see a JSON with information about the fields of the index like:
 ``
 "{"imdb":{"aliases":{},"mappings":{"properties":{"end_year":{"type":"integer"}"